NikithaKoppu/cs4550-summer1-2018-react-nkoppu/README.md

+This project has supplementary sections in the cs4550-summer1-2018-redux-nkoppu repo and cs4550-spring-boot repo.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>